Also posted in Spanish

 Who we are

 The Climate Development Knowledge Network was an alliance led by PricewaterhouseCoopers LLP (PwC), which came to an end in March 2018.
 The new CDKN partnership continues under the leadership of SouthSouthNorth, together with Fundación Futuro Latinoamericano, Overseas Development Institute, and ICLEI-Local Governments for Sustainability – South Asia.
+Read the latest news about our partnership.

 What we do